sharat87/prestige/docs/content/guides/syntax.md

 the request (except lines starting with `###`, see next paragraph).

 Lines starting with a `###` mark the end of an HTTP request and the beginning of another.
 Lines with just `###` can be used as separator lines between multiple HTTP requests.
-The position of the cursor when hitting <kbd>Ctrl+Enter</kbd>
-decides which request should run.
+The position of the cursor when hitting ((Ctrl+Enter)) decides which request should run.

 ## Header Section